PTRRR/Food-Mood/README.md

 #### Build informations: ####

 use gulp to build the app: http://gulpjs.com/.
-The gulpfile.js is intended to build the project and the custom webgl render engine (P3D) into the same file (dist/js/app.js).
+The gulpfile.js is intended to build the project into the app.js file (dist/js/app.js).

 A version of the app is already built in dist.